-assumed the administration of New Brunswick.
+The new Governor, Hon.
+T. Manners Sutton, has assumed the administration of New Brunswick.
 The Legislature, summoned specially to consider the new council treaty with the United States, was addressed by the Governor in a speech congratulating the province on the assurances offered by the treaty of the continued good understanding between Great Britain and the United States.

-GRATIFYING,-Thenewsis contradicted: Soulouque has not declared war against the United States!
-Ho allows them to retain their St. Domingo station!
+GRATIFYING.-The news is contradicted: Soulouque as not declared war against the United States!
+He allows them to retain their St. Domingo station!